 A ventricular assist device, known as VAD or LVAD (left ventricular assist device), can help patients with weakened hearts.

-Surgeons at Abington Health’s Heart & Vascular Institute implant VADs, giving patients improved quality of life.
+Surgeons at the Abington Heart and Vascular Institute – Jefferson Health implant VADs, giving patients improved quality of life.
 We have received certification

 for advanced Ventricular Assist Device (VAD) care from The Joint Commission, a quality accreditation organization.